 - Have your sponsoring professor work with you and approve the abstract before you submit it online.

-- Only one abstract per person is allowed.
+- Only one abstract per person is allowed for the URC's Undergraduate Research, Scholarship and Creative Activities Conference.

 Multimedia Risk Assessment of Biodiesel - Tier II Antfarm Project